yustarandomname/territories-in-three-dimensions/README.md

 The server has two main endpoints

+### GET `alive`
+Returns for each universe dimension if it is Some or None.
+If it is Some, then the universe is alive and can be used.
+If it is None, then the universe is dead and cannot be used.

 ### GET `[1d|2d|3d]`
 Get current state of the model as JSON Object.
 State includes:
 - `size`: NUMBER - The size of the model